Supplementary Materials for Teaching About Repair

 — Ellen MacArthur

 Extensive library of materials related to sustainability, including repair.
-Most publications are in French, though a good number are in English.
+Most publications are in French, though a good number are in English, including, for example, a 24 page assessment of the French Repairability Index: Report.

-ADEME is a public establishment under the joint oversight of the French Ministry of the Ecological and Solidarity Transition and the French Ministry of Higher Education, Research and Innovation. (in English)
+ADEME is a public entity under the joint oversight of the French Ministry of the Ecological and Solidarity Transition and the French Ministry of Higher Education, Research and Innovation. (website in English)

 Ademe resources are extensive, serving the public, private and public sectors; individuals and organizations.
 See ADEME under World Wide Initiatives for more.